methermeneus/batcheck/README.md

 --------------------------
 Default time format is [%a %b %d, %X].
 To change this, in the source, search for "strftime (" and change the format there.
-(You may also need to search for "x = xy.ws_col" and change the number there to keep the display properly oriented.)
+(You may also need to search for "TIMELEN" and change the number there to keep the display properly oriented.)

 Default color is cyan.
 To change this, in the source, search for "int color =" and change the number according to the following chart.
 To